Gloves for Handling Acetone

 Conclusion

-When selecting gloves, prioritize thickness and opt for gloves with a thickness of 4-8 mils to withstand potential splashes or spills of acetone.
+When selecting gloves, prioritize thickness and opt for gloves with a thickness of at least 14-22 mils to withstand potential splashes or spills of acetone.
 Textured surfaces on gloves enhance grip and dexterity, reducing the risk of accidents.

 By following these guidelines and selecting the right gloves, you can safely handle acetone and minimize any potential harm or injuries.
 Always prioritize your safety and ensure proper hand protection when working with hazardous chemicals.